kckenneth/Cassandra/streaming_tweet.md

 In this exercise, we're going to stream Tweeet with parameters such as
 1. total duration (TotD),
 2. Interval (Intv),
-3. Top most occurring hashtags (TopHT), and
+3. Top most occurring hashtags (TpHT), and
 4. filters words (Flts)

 # Making less verbose in spark-submit